talhaarikk/DIY-Sim-Wheel/README.md

 As an motor, i chose this motor which is originally used in scooters.
 ![Motor](Images/Motor.png)
 Brushed DC motor.
 Model: MY1025
-Works with 24V and 14A (so its 250W).Also 2750RPM (actually, what i paid attention to was not the rpm but the torque).
+Works with 24V and 14A (so its 250W).
+Also 2750RPM (actually, what i paid attention to was not the rpm but the torque).
 I think this motor will be powerful enough for the steering wheel.
 If you want, you can do the project by using 2 smaller motor or even using 2 of this motor.
 Although i didn't need such a thing.
 ## Power Supply
 When choosing a power supply, i preferred a 24V and 15A power supply.
 Since the motor is 250 watt, the watt of the power supply should be slightly higher (in this case 300W).